jfrost1011/Vibe-Coding-With-Cursor/README.md

   source "$HOME/.cargo/env"
   ```

-### Quick Setup (Recommended)
+### ⚡ Quick Setup (The Lazy Way - We Approve!)

-We've provided setup scripts that will automatically install UV (if not already installed), set up virtual environments, and install all dependencies:
+We've made some awesome scripts that do all the boring stuff for you:

 - **Linux/macOS**:
   ```